tristanlukens/dotfiles/README.md

 - git
 - tmux

-There's individual READMEs for iterm, zsh and nvim.
-Git doesn't need much explaining, but it does have its own folder.
+There's individual READMEs everything but git, since it doesn't need much explaining It does however have its own folder.